 Typically i acquire specific songs from various artists rather than entire albums, mainly because i've yet to run across an album for which i like every song.
-The problem with this disjointed approach is that it results in consistency problems regarding tags, headers, volume, file names, etc..
+The problem with this disjointed approach is that it results in consistency problems regarding tags, headers, volume levels, file names, etc..
 Most maddening is when some aspiring government employee thinks that transcoding a 64 kbit/s MP3 to FLAC is somehow a good idea.
 With the exception of the latter, most issues are generally easy to fix using a few software tools.

 Enter Muzik Faktry, a Bash shell script which is essentially a wrapper that handles various 3rd party tools and does so without relying on stuff i don't like relying on, such as Java, Wine, Mono or Electron.

-Muzik Faktry is a menu driven script that runs in a terminal, but don't let that scare you to death if you're not a terminal freak... get it?
+Muzik Faktry is a menu driven script that runs in a terminal, but don't let that scare you half to death if you're not a terminal freak... get it?
 There are plenty of prompts to guide you along and it presents a unified interface for running several software tools which are available for Linux-based operating systems (because they suck less than Windows operating systems).

 The script may not be a complete solution for processing your music since it offers only rudimentary tagging functions, nor is it a complete replacement for comprehensive audio analysis tools, however it has served my needs quite well without having to employ any additional tools.